awsdocs/aws-elemental-mediapackage-user-guide/doc_source/what-is-features.md

 **Whitelisting**
 Whitelisting is available with only live workflows in MediaPackage\.
 MediaPackage supports restricting network access to the endpoint\.
 To take advantage of this feature, you must enter the allowed IP addresses on the endpoint\.
-For more information about adding whitelisting information, see [Access control fields](endpoints-hls-access-control.md)\.
+For more information about adding whitelisting information, see [Access control settings fields](endpoints-hls-access-control.md)\.